Anthonyme0328/clicky_game_AME/README.md

 **Bug Fixes/ Future Dev**

-  - Does not save you highest score when you lose a game
-  - game does not want to reset when a lose is triggered
   - needs to be 4x4 images on grid system
   - backgorund styling can be improved upon